Candy Chromatography: What Makes Those Colors?

 Allow the chromatography strip to dry, then measure (in centimeters) and calculate the Rf value for each candy color (or food coloring) dye component.
 Record your results in your lab notebook.

-- Tip: Use Equation 1, which is given in the Introduction (located in the Background tab), for calculating the Rf value.
+- Tip: Use Equation 1, which is given in the Introduction, for calculating the Rf value.

 Repeat steps 10–13 until you have run all of the chromatography strips.